boushley/awsm-cloudfront/README.md

 This is an [awsm](https://github.com/awsm-org/awsm) module that puts a CloudFront distribution in front of your JAWS project.

+## Manually update your resources-cf.json
+Right now this project uses hard coded values for the S3 bucket and the API Gateway endpoint.
+You'll need to update your `resources-cf.json` accordingly.
+This is [an issue](https://github.com/awsm-org/awsm/issues/2) that we're working to resolve.

 ## Now: Web Applications using Just AWS Without Servers!

 ### The Pieces